MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab3/EdX212x-Lab3.md

 `C:\Source\Repos\HOL`

-**5.** Unzip the PartsUnlimited project, when unzipping be sure and “Unblock” the content or the deployment scripts won’t run
+**5.** Unzip the zip file.
+Note: when unzipping be sure and “Unblock” the content or the deployment scripts won’t run

 ![](<media/21.jpg>)